slimphp/Tutorial-First-Application/slim-tutorial.md

 The use of `$app->get()` here means that this route is only available for GET requests; there's an equivalent `$app->post()` call that also takes the route pattern and a callback for POST requests.
 There are also [methods for other verbs](http://www.slimframework.com/docs/objects/router.html) - and also the `map()` function for situations where more than one verb should use the same code for a particular route.

+Slim routes match in the order they are declared, so if you have a route which could overlap another route, you need to put the most specific one first.
+Slim will throw an exception if there's a problem, for example in this application I have both `/ticket/new` and `/ticket/{id}` and they need to be declared in that order otherwise the routing will think that "new" is an ID!

-Slim routes match in the order they are declared, so if you have a route for '/' then that should be the last route you declare in your application.
-In this example, all the routes are in index.php but in practice this can make for a rather long and unwieldy file!
+In this example application, all the routes are in `index.php` but in practice this can make for a rather long and unwieldy file!
 It's fine to refactor your application to put routes into a different file or files, or just register a set of routes with callbacks that are actually declared elsewhere.

 All route callbacks accept three parameters (the third one is optional):